Understanding and Helping the Suicidal Person

 Be Aware of the Warning Signs

 There is no typical suicide victim.
 It happens to young and old, rich and poor.
-Fortunately there are some common warning signs which when acted upon, can save lives.
+Fortunately, there are some common warning signs that, when acted upon, can save lives.
 Some signs to look for include:

 - Talks about committing suicide